gpawluki/galeria_ok/src/assets/fonts/README.txt

-EB Garamond Variable Font
+Consolas Variable Font
 =========================

-This download contains EB Garamond as both variable fonts and static fonts.
+This download contains Consolas as both variable fonts and static fonts.

-EB Garamond is a variable font with this axis: wght
+Consolas is a variable font with this axis: wght

 This means all the styles are contained in these files: